lotzk/rust-isabelle-client/readme.md

 ### Batch Mode

-The `batch_process` function is a wrapper for asynchronously calling for `isabelle process`.
+The `batch_process` function is a wrapper for asynchronously calling the `isabelle process` tool.
 It takes a `ProcessArgs` as an argument which consists of

 - The theories to load